-In a small corner of western Australia grows one of the most unique carnivorous plants in the world.
+In a small corner of western Australia grows a truly unique carnivorous plant.
 Commonly referred to as the Albany pitcher plant, Cephalotus follicularis is, evolutionarily speaking, distinct among the pitcher plants.
 It is entirely unrelated to both the Sarraceniaceae and the Nepenthaceae.

 This stunning case of convergent evolution stems from similar ecological limitations.
 Cephalotus grows in nutrient poor areas and thus must supplement itself with insect prey.
 It does so by growing modified leaves that are shaped into pitchers.
-The lid of each pitcher serves two purposes.
+The lid of each pitcher has two main functions.
 It keeps rain from diluting the digestive enzymes within and it also confuses insects.

 A close inspection of the lid will reveal that it is full of clear spots.
-These spots function as windows, allowing light to penetrate and confuse insects that have landed on the trap.
-As they fly upwards into the light, they crash into the lid and, with a little help from physics, fall down into the trap.
+These spots function as windows, allowing light to penetrate, which confuses insects that have landed on the trap.
+As they fly upwards into the light, they crash into the lid and fall back down into the trap.

 Regardless of its relationship to other plants, Cephalotus follicularis has gained quite a bit of attention over the last few years.
 Its strange appearance and carnivorous habit have earned it a bit of stardom in the horticultural trade.
 A single specimen can fetch a hefty price tag.
 As a result, collecting from wild populations has caused a decline in numbers that are already hurting due to habitat destruction.
 Luckily they are easy to culture in captivity, which will hopefully take pressure off of them in the wild.